 2. 25-Pound Apple Pie

-No list profiling the best food at Dollywood would be complete without the park’s 25-pound apple pie.
+No list of the best food at Dollywood would be complete without including the park’s 25-pound apple pie.
 Yes, you read that correctly: the pie weighs 25 lbs!
 This epic dessert was originally offered for Dollywood’s 25th anniversary, but it proved so popular with guests that it has remained a fixture of the park’s Spotlight Bakery ever since.

 Made from roughly 35 apples and baked in an enormous cast iron skillet, Dollywood’s 25-pound pie is a force to be reckoned with.
 One slice of pie, which weighs 3 pounds and serves four adults, can be purchased for $18.99 at the Spotlight Bakery in the Showstreet section of the park.
 If you’re looking for the ultimate souvenir from Dollywood, you can buy the entire 25-pound pie for $189.99 + tax.
 You’ll even get to keep the skillet it was baked in!